If you were able to take part and give your views – thank you.

-The consultation is open to all victims/survivors of historical abuse in care as defined by the Terms of Reference of the Scottish Child Abuse Inquiry.
+The consultation was open to all victims/survivors of historical abuse in care as defined by the Terms of Reference of the Scottish Child Abuse Inquiry.
 This may include, for example, people who consider themselves as pre-1964 victims/survivors, child migrants, those who have previously been through criminal and civil court proceedings, and any individuals who have not been through any kind of formal process.
 CELCIS would like to hear from all victims/survivors who experienced any form of abuse in care in Scotland.

-We also hope that victim/survivor organisations, as well as individuals, will provide their views.
+We wanted victim/survivor organisations, as well as individuals, to provide their views.

 The broader consultation will also gather information from other relevant people, but this questionnaire has been developed with victims/survivors, for victims/survivors.

-You do not need to give your personal details to complete this questionnaire.
-When you reach the end of the questionnaire, you can choose if you want to include your name and contact details.
+You did not need to give your personal details to complete this questionnaire.
+When you reached the end of the questionnaire, you could choose if you wanted to include your name and contact details.

-You may need support to help you complete the questionnaire and you may want to use an existing support (friend/carer or someone else), or contacted the CELCIS team.
+You may have needed support to help you complete the questionnaire and you may have used an existing support (friend/carer or someone else), or contacted the CELCIS team.